 As banks take on positions against each other on either side of the balance sheet, the scope for netting of these exposures is important.
-Both positive and negative positions against the same counterparty could be netted, particularly in derivative positions.
-Master agreements12 that allow for netting of derivative positions are commonly used by the Swedish banks and their most important counterparties in these markets.
+Both positive and negative positions against the same counterparty could be netted, particularly in deAs banks take on positions against each other on either side of the balance sheet, the scope for netting of these exposures is important. rivative positions.
+Master agreements that allow for netting of derivative positions are commonly used by the Swedish banks and their most important counterparties in these markets.
 With respect to the positions reported to the Riksbank, netting reduces the credit positions with on average 55 to 60 per cent for the fifteen largest counterparties.
 It is more uncertain whether other kinds of exposures could be netted against each other in case of a failure.